Bringing People Together

 Seventy Eight at Saint Paul's

-THE PROBLEM
+THE opportunity

 When the Greenbrier Commercial District of Chesapeake, VA rezoned 69-acres of industrial property to urban mixed-use in 2010, it was because Dollar Tree knew they needed to provide more than office space for their associates and the community.